adlnet/xAPI-Dashboard/generateData/README.md

 This subproject of the xAPI Dashboard efforts will generate SCORM-like statements based on how it is configured.
 It will generate a set of *n* unique fictitious students with names, email addresses, and proficiencies.
 It will then simulate those students taking tests with a given number of variable-difficulty questions, and record the results in xAPI format.

-This process is done in two steps.
-First you must generate the xAPI statements by configuring and running the Python script *generateData.py*, then you can either use that JSON data directly or pack it into a compressed header using the *compress.js* Node.js script.

 ## Producing the Raw JSON Data